 The shingles vaccine is recommended for people 60 years of age and older, however anyone 50 years of age and older can get the vaccine.
 Only 1 dose is needed for protection.

-You can buy the shingles vaccine at some travel clinics or pharmacies for between $150-195.
-Some health insurance plans may cover the cost of the vaccine; check with your health care provider.
+You can buy the shingles vaccine at most travel clinics and pharmacies for about $200.
+Some health insurance plans may cover the cost of the vaccine; check with your provider.
 If you buy the vaccine at a travel clinic, a doctor or nurse on site will be able to immunize you.
-Some pharmacists in B.C. are also able to immunize.
+Most pharmacists in B.C. are also able to immunize.

 The shingles vaccine is the best way to protect you from getting shingles.
 The vaccine has been shown to reduce the risk of getting shingles by 50%.